-Since its inception, the Sorority has chronicled a number of firsts.
+Since its inception, the Sorority has chronicled several firsts.
 Zeta Phi Beta was the first Greek-letter organization to charter a chapter in Africa (1948); to form adult and youth auxiliary groups; to centralize its operations in a national headquarters; and to be constitutionally bound to a fraternity, Phi Beta Sigma Fraternity, Inc.

 Zeta Phi Beta has a long history of auxiliary organizations.
-In 1940, graduate chapters began to notice that there were women in the community with the same ideas as the women of the sorority.
+In 1940, graduate chapters noticed that there were women in the community with the same ideas as the women of the sorority.
 Yet, for various reasons, these women were not able to attend college, and therefore were not eligible for membership in Zeta Phi Beta.

-To help alleviate this problems, Zeta Phi Beta created several successful auxiliary groups, which included:
+To help alleviate these problems, Zeta Phi Beta created several successful auxiliary groups, which included:

-Archonettes– Youth group for young ladies age 14 to 18 currently in high school.
+Archonettes– Youth group for young ladies aged 14 to 18 currently in high school.

-Amicettes– Youth group for girls 9 to 13.
+Amicettes– Youth group for girls aged 9 to 13.

-Pearlettes– Youth group for younger girls age 4 to 8.
+Pearlettes– Youth group for younger girls aged 4 to 8.